sradics/digital-garden/_notes/Team Genius.md

 Furthermore, permission to criticize and to debate is also conducive to idea generation.
 As an aside, it has been found that groups instructed to criticize and debate even in brainstorming activities did better than the groups instructed not to criticize. — location: [1623](kindle://book?action=open&asin=B00OG8AXKO&location=1623) ^ref-21514

 ---
+Furthermore, permission to criticize and to debate is also conducive to idea generation.
+As an aside, it has been found that groups instructed to criticize and debate even in brainstorming activities did better than the groups instructed not to — location: [1697](kindle://book?action=open&asin=B00OG8AXKO&location=1697) ^ref-46065

+---
 This ideal level of Q—called the bliss point—was between 2.4 and 2.6. — location: [1637](kindle://book?action=open&asin=B00OG8AXKO&location=1637) ^ref-50729

 ---